ishantsolanki/next-todo-list/README.md

 ### Next steps

 Update the UI every time data changes.
-Currently it doesnt happen as you expect and would require refreshes.
+Currently it doesnt happen as you expect and would require refreshes.<br/>
 Update the UI.
-I didnt spend much time beautifying this thing.
+I didnt spend much time beautifying this thing.<br/>
 Unit tests.
-Since change of approach, I couldnt contribute much time in writing them.
+Since change of approach, I couldnt contribute much time in writing them.<br/>
 I would go on to add an offline mode if given more time.
-This is a perfect candidate for it.
+This is a perfect candidate for it.<br/>
 Also port it to react native.